-- HUD partnered with the Department of Health and Human Services to design this NOFA with representatives from the Center for Medicaid and CHIP Services (CMCS), the Administration for Community Living (ACL), and the Assistant Secretary for Planning and Evaluation (ASPE). - Helps further the goals of the Americans with Disabilities Act (ADA) by helping persons with disabilities live in the most integrated setting. - Encourages partnerships with health and human service agencies with a demonstrated capacity to coordinate voluntary services and supports to enable individuals to live independently in the community. - Incentivizes PHAs to assist non-elderly persons with disabilities who are: - Transitioning out of an institution or other segregated setting, - At serious risk of institutionalization, - Homeless, or - At risk of becoming homeless
+- HUD partnered with HHS to design this NOFA with representatives from the Center for Medicaid and CHIP Services (CMCS), the Administration for Community Living (ACL), and the Assistant Secretary for Planning and Evaluation (ASPE). - Helps further the goals of the Americans with Disabilities Act (ADA) by helping persons with disabilities live in the most integrated setting. - Encourages partnerships with health and human service agencies with a demonstrated capacity to coordinate voluntary services and supports to enable individuals to live independently in the community. - Incentivizes PHAs to assist non-elderly persons with disabilities who are: - Transitioning out of institutional or other segregated setting, - At serious risk of institutionalization, - Homeless, or - At risk of becoming homeless